 WRAS-approved products

 To ensure your new tap has passed safety regulations, we recommend looking for WRAS-approved products.
-The Water Regulations Approval Scheme is an independent UK certification body, who independently test products like boiling water taps to ensure they're safe for the public.
+The Water Regulations Approval Scheme is an independent UK certification body, that independently tests products like boiling water taps to ensure they're safe for the public.

 Installing a boiling water tap